How to Reduce DWI Charges and Penalties in Texas

 - Getting a “No Bill” Return at the Indictment Hearing (state drops the case)

 If you would like to pursue any of these avenues to reduce the severity of charges against you, we highly recommend hiring an experienced DWI lawyer to represent you in Court.

 Underage DWI Reductions

 The ability to reduce a DWI charge or penalty depends on whether the individual charged is a minor.
 For a minor charged with possession of alcohol while driving, the minor is required to take a mandatory-alcohol awareness and defensive driving course.
-This course can help reduce charges or penalties, or both.
+This course can help reduce the juvenile’s DUI charges, penalties, or both.

 Unlike underage DWI cases, adults charged with a DWI are not required to take a defensive driving course, but may be ordered to do so as part of a conviction.
 Often, this course is ordered as a condition of probation.

 Importantly, Texas does not offer deferred adjudication for adult drivers charged with DWIs.
 Deferred adjudication permits drivers charged with a DWI to receive only a probation without conviction.